Hosta ‘Tattoo’

-Hosta ‘Tattoo’ is supposedly a very difficult hosta to grow, and many never make it through their first winter.
-When I bought mine three years ago, it was one of the most pitiful-looking hostas I have ever seen, and I bought it anyway because I had never been able to find one before.
-Despite the slug-eaten leaves and stunted growth, I actually paid more for it than I have ever paid for any other hosta, because each of its leaves had a very distinct and dark maple leaf outline.
-That tiny, sick-looking Tattoo is now one of the most beautiful hostas in my gardens and has grown to form a twenty-four-inch mound, which is larger than the standard.
-It flowers profusely every year but does not produce seeds.
-I have not been able to find out if this hosta is sterile.
+Hosta ‘Tattoo’ is supposedly a very difficult hosta to grow, with many never making it through their first winter.
+When I bought mine several years ago, it was one of the most pitiful-looking hostas I have ever seen, but I bought it anyway because I had never been able to find one locally before.
+Despite the slug-eaten leaves and stunted growth, I actually paid more for this Tattoo than I have ever paid for any other hosta, because each of its leaves had a very distinct and dark maple leaf outline.

 Leaves: